Jan 14, 2026

 The visitor management industry will focus on improving the visitor experience through personalization, customization, and streamlined processes.
 This may include personalized visitor badges, tailored visitor notifications, and more efficient check-in procedures.

-Security will remain a top priority, and visitor management systems will continue to incorporate advanced security features such as biometrics, multi-factor authentication, and integration with other security systems like access control, video surveillance and alarm systems.
+Security will remain a top priority.
+Visitor management systems will continue to add advanced security features such as biometrics, multi-factor authentication, and integration with access control, video surveillance, and alarm systems.

-The future may even see the emergence of unified security platforms that combine a visitor management system, access control, CCTV, and alarm systems into a single, integrated solution.
-These platforms could offer centralized management, monitoring, and control, simplifying security management and enabling organizations to respond even more effectively to security incidents.
+The future may even bring unified security platforms that combine a visitor management system, access control, CCTV, and alarm systems into a single solution.
+These platforms could offer centralized management, monitoring, and control.
+This would simplify security management and help organizations respond more effectively to incidents.

 For more information about workplace security, explore our articles on improving safety with a VMS, integration with access control, workplace security tips, and visitor NDAs.

-VMS providers, like Vizito, are continually on top of this.
-Pieter-Jan Dries: “We actively work to ensure our VMS complies with relevant data protection regulations, such as the General Data Protection Regulation (GDPR) in the European Union and other local data privacy laws.
-This involves implementing appropriate data processing and storage policies, as well as providing organizations with tools to manage data access and consent."
+VMS providers, like Vizito, stay on top of this.
+Pieter-Jan Dries: “We actively work to ensure our VMS complies with relevant data protection regulations, such as GDPR in the European Union and other local data privacy laws.
+This means implementing appropriate data processing and storage policies.
+We also provide organizations with tools to manage data access and consent.”

 “To protect sensitive visitor information from unauthorized access, Vizito uses strong encryption methods for data transmission and storage.
 By employing industry-standard encryption protocols, Vizito ensures that data remains secure, both at rest and in transit."